-The Regulations will take effect on 1 April 2017.
+It is envisaged that once Parliament has processed the Regulations, as it deems necessary, the Minister of Finance will then publish the final Regulations in the Government Gazette.
+It is intended that the Regulations will come into effect on 1 April 2017.
 All new health policies (LTIA) and accident and health (STIA) policies written after the Regulations come into operation must comply with the requirements set out in the Regulations.